WillWang1113/MultiresolutionForecasting/README.md

 Then, go into ```experiments/02-post_analysis.ipynb``` for post analysis, including the post-coordination for benchmarks and the comparison of the total consistency error.
 Please replace the variable ```pth``` in the notebook.

-If you also want to have the same figures in the papaer, please refer to ```experiments/03-plot.ipynb```.
+If you also want to have the same figures in the paper, please refer to ```experiments/03-plot.ipynb```.

 ### Example
 An example of seamless multi-resolution forecasts on wind power from Hierarchical Neural Laplace(HNL) and benchmarks.